 You can register online or you can call our helpdesk at 1800-STEP-123 (1800-7837-123) and our friendly and supportive helpdesk staff can answer any questions as well as helping to register you over the telephone.

 Alternatively, you can complete the registration form and send it to StepUp for Dementia Reserach, Rm234, RC Mills Building (A26), University of Sydney, Camperdown, NSW, 2006.

 If you register online, you nominate an email address as your username and then create a password.

-If you forget your password it can be reset using the ‘forgotten password’ link or by calling the helpline for assistance.
+If you forget your password it can be reset using the ‘forgotten password’ link or by calling the helpdesk for assistance.
 Passwords can only be changed once every 24 hours and accounts will be locked for a period of 30 minutes after 10 failed authentication attempts.